Amer Ghalib: 2024 presidential elections

 During the 2024 Michigan Democratic presidential primary, Ghalib supported the Uncommitted Movement and recommended voters vote uncommitted instead of Joe Biden.
 In September 2024, Ghalib endorsed Donald Trump in the 2024 United States presidential election after meeting him at a town hall in Flint in which they discussed issues affecting Arab and Muslim Americans.
 Kurt Streeter of The New York Times reported that as a social conservative, Ghalib found more in common with Republicans who had "actively courted him."
 In his endorsement, Ghalib acknowledged their disagreements on key issues but that he believed that Trump would end the Gaza war.
 Trump reposted his endorsement on Truth Social and Ghalib joined him on some of his presidential campaign rallies.

-After Trump began his presidency in 2025, Ghalib posted on Facebook his continued support of Trump despite what the Facebook post acknowledged was Trump's expressed desire to permanently relocate Palestinians from Gaza.
+After Trump began his presidency in 2025, Ghalib expressed continued support of Trump on Facebook despite Trump's expressed desire to permanently relocate Palestinians from Gaza.

 Nomination for United States Ambassador to Kuwait

 In March 2025, Trump named Ghalib as his nominee for United States ambassador to Kuwait.
-Trump praised Ghalib on social media, writing, “Amer worked hard to help us secure a historic victory in Michigan".
+Trump praised Ghalib on social media, writing, "Amer worked hard to help us secure a historic victory in Michigan".

-During the hearings held by the U.S. Senate Committee on Foreign Relations for Ghalib's nomination to the ambassadorship to Kuwait, he received immense bipartisan criticism from senators such as Jeanne Shaheen (D-NH) and Ted Cruz (R-TX) for several statements and other actions he had allegedly made in the past, some of which were considered to be anti-Semitic in nature.
-Some of these included allegations of actions such as denying the sexual abuse committed against women during the October 7 massacre, liking a Facebook post comparing Jews to monkeys, declining to condemn a member of the Hamtramck City Council who called the Holocaust an "advanced punishment" for the war in Gaza, and supporting attacks against Israel by the Houthi terrorist organization.
-Ghalib was also accused of calling the Muslim Brotherhood terrorist organization an "inspiration" and labelling former Iraqi dictator Saddam Hussein a "martyr".
-The latter statement was particularly criticized due to Saddam Hussein's violent actions taken towards Kuwait, resulting in what would become the Persian Gulf War.
+During the hearings held by the U.S. Senate Committee on Foreign Relations for Ghalib's nomination to the ambassadorship to Kuwait, he received bipartisan criticism from senators such as Jeanne Shaheen (D-NH) and Ted Cruz (R-TX) for several statements and other actions he had allegedly made in the past, some of which were considered to be anti-Semitic in nature.
+Some of these included allegations of actions such as denying the sexual abuse committed against women during the October 7 massacre, liking a Facebook post comparing Jews to monkeys, declining to condemn a member of the Hamtramck City Council who called the Holocaust an "advanced punishment" for the war in Gaza, and supporting attacks against Israel by the Houthis.
+Ghalib was also accused of calling the Muslim Brotherhood an "inspiration" and labelling former Iraqi President Saddam Hussein a "martyr".
+The latter statement was particularly criticized due to Saddam Hussein's actions taken towards Kuwait, resulting in what would become the Persian Gulf War.